 |Pantothenic acid||1.588 mg||32%|

-Harvesting may be undertaken mechanically once the whole plant and seed pods turn yellow and dried under the sun.
-Threshing and winnowing methods applied for seed separation.
+Harvesting may be undertaken mechanically once the whole plant and seed-pods turn yellow and dried under the sun.
+Threshing and winnowing methods are applied for seed separation.
 Unlike as in other long bean varieties, seed dispersal is not common in chickpeas.

 Young tender chickpea pods are also a delicacy and treated much like vegetables in India (hara chana).
-Green chick-peas store for short peiods.
+Green chick-peas store for short periods.
 To enjoy, use them soon after the purchase.

 Soak chickpeas for 6-10 hours before cooking.
-They can be left to soak overnight and ready for cooked next day.
+They can be left to soak overnight and ready for cooking the next day.
 This reduces the cooking time by about 1 hour.
 In the pressure cooker, soaked peas cooked for 20-25 minutes and without soaked, for 35-40 minutes.

-Green chickpeas, picked when their pods are not yet dry, are shelled, and can be eaten raw or cooked as vegetable beans.
-The mature seeds, fresh or dried are prepared in the same way as the seeds of other legumes.
-Unlike most of other beans, however, they do not disintegrate when cooked.
+Green chickpeas picked when their pods are not yet dry, are shelled, and can be eaten raw or cooked as vegetable beans.
+The mature seeds, fresh, or dried are prepared in the same way as other legumes.
+Unlike most other beans, however, they do not disintegrate when cooked.

 Here are some serving tips:

 Boiled dry garbanzo beans are used in a variety of appetizers, soups, dips and main dishes.

 Boiled beans are delicious cold in mixed salads or pureed.

 Whole and split chickpeas (chana dal) are popular ingredients in curry preparation which served on rice.
 Choley or chana masala is one of the most popular dish served with roti, or kulcha in India, Bangladesh, Nepal and Pakistan.